Azure/azure-managedapp-samples/samples/201-managed-web-app-using-keyvault/README.md

 ````

 Once completed, you can put the templates into a .zip, upload to your storage account, and initialize the Managed Application offering.

+## Post-requirements

+Grant the Appliance Resource Provider access to your KeyVault resource, referenced in the template